MCA Risk & Controls Dashboard.

 Internal tools deserve consumer-grade design.

-The hardest part of this project wasn't drawing screens — it was making the case that risk analysts deserved the same care a consumer banking customer would get.
-The tools that move the most money in the world are often the ugliest, and that's a choice, not a constraint.
+The hardest part of this project wasn't designing screens, it was making the case that risk analysts deserved the same care a consumer banking customer would get.
+The tools that move the most money in the world are often the ugliest ones, and that's a choice, not a constraint.

 The win wasn't the dashboard.
-It was a quiet shift in how the org thinks about its internal users — and a precedent that every internal tool that came after had to live up to.
+It was a quiet shift in how the org thought about its internal users, and a precedent that every internal tool that came after had to live up to.